• Skip to primary navigation

 Instructions

-• Heat the oil in a large saucepan.
-Add the onion, celery and carrot and cook over a medium heat until the onion is soft about 5 minutes.
+Add the onion, celery, leek and carrot and cook over medium heat until the onion is soft about 20 minutes.
 Add the garlic then cook for another minute.

-• Add the parsnips, potatoes, thyme and the stock.
-Stir well then add the bay leaves and salt and pepper.
-Bring to the boil, reduce to a low simmer and cook for about 15 minutes.
+Bring to a boil, reduce to a low simmer and cook for about 15 minutes.
 Or until the potatoes are cooked through.

 • Check the seasoning then add the frozen peas.

-• Serve immediately with bread rolls.
+• Serve immediately with bread and a fresh parsley garnish if you like.

 Notes